 1. Enhanced customer intelligence

-A 360-degree view drives your customer management strategy by providing a more complete picture of customer activities and priorities.
+A 360-degree view drives your customer management strategy by providing a more complete sense of consumer attributes, activities, and priorities.

-Customer relationship management software offers a great solution for tracking all touchpoints throughout the customer’s lifetime.
+Customer relationship management software offer great solutions for tracking all touchpoints throughout the customer’s lifetime.
 By using a CRM, your team can focus on the big picture:

 - Have they opened any service tickets?
 If so, what were their concerns?